UCL Centre for Holocaust Education

 Partner since: 2007

-Learning about the causes and consequences of the Holocaust is crucial to understanding the modern world and our place within it, but it is a huge and challenging subject for teachers and students.
+Learning about the causes and consequences of the Holocaust is crucial to understanding the modern world and our place within it.
 It raises profound questions about human actions and agency and our responses to atrocity.
+However, our research showed that it is a huge and challenging subject for teachers and students.

 In 2006 we conducted internal research into the needs and priorities for Holocaust education in the UK, identifying teacher training as the urgent, national priority.
 As a result, in partnership with the Department for Education, we established the Centre for Holocaust Education at the UCL Institute of Education and tasked it with the creation of a national, research-informed teacher training programme.